Healthy Work Environment

 At ENEOS, we are working to create a workplace where everyone, regardless of gender, can work in their own way and maximize their abilities.
 Through e-learning and seminars, we promote understanding of sexual diversity and the correct way to communicate to prevent SOGI harassment1 and outing.
 In addition, we formed ENEOS ALLY, an in-house group that promotes understanding and support for sexual minorities, helping to ensure psychological safety in the workplace.

-In November 2023, as in the previous year, work with Pride2 awarded ENEOS the Gold Award, their highest honor, based on their “PRIDE Index,” an evaluation index on programs related to sexual minorities within businesses and organizations.
+In November 2024, work with Pride2 awarded ENEOS the Gold Award, their highest honor, based on their “PRIDE Index,” an evaluation index on programs related to sexual minorities within businesses and organizations.
+ENEOS

 sexual minorities within business organizations.